petershin/liferay-learn/docs/dxp/latest/en/site-building/developer-guide/reference/fragments/fragment-configuration-types-reference.md

 <h3 class="text-${configuration.textColor.color}">Example</h3>
 ```

-If you were to choose the color white, the `h3` tag heading would have the class `text-white'`.
+If you were to choose the color white, the `h3` tag heading would have the class `text-white`.

 ![The color palette configuration is useful when a color selection is necessary.](./fragment-configuration-types-reference/images/03.png)